fossasia/gci16.fossasia.org/README.md

 # Adding yourselves to student section

+**NOTE: Your addition should not modify the entire file.
+If this occurs, you did something wrong.**

 To add yourself to student section you need to open the file `students.yml` in `_data` folder and please maintain the following format to enter a student: